andrewbenington/OpenHome/README.md

 ## Credits

 This application would not have been possible without the research done at https://projectpokemon.org/, the work done by the [PKHeX](https://github.com/kwsch/PKHeX) developers, and the sprites archived by https://pokemondb.net/ and https://www.bulbagarden.net/.

+Credit to the [Radical Red Team](https://www.pokecommunity.com/threads/pok%C3%A9mon-radical-red-version-4-1-released-gen-9-dlc-pokemon-character-customization-now-available.437688/) for the Radical Red logo, as well as the Pokémon sprites.